iamarjun/HackerNews/README.md

 # HackerNews

-HackerNews is a simple barebone app which serves as a starting point for implementing as well as understanding software arcitecture (MVP in this case), working with recyclerview, basic unit testing in android.
+HackerNews is a simple barebone app which serves as a starting point for implementing as well as understanding 3 layer software arcitecture, working with recyclerview, basic unit testing in android.

 ## Getting Started